SublimeCodeIntel/SublimeCodeIntel/README.markdown

 -------
 The plugin is based in code from the Open Komodo Editor and has a MPL license.

-The Original Code is Komodo code.

-Port by German M. Bravo (Kronuz).
+Ported from Open Komodo by German M. Bravo (Kronuz).